 Your competition is watching what you do.
 They see your inactivity as an opportunity.
 They know their best chance for growth or maybe even survival is to beat you while you are at home waiting.
 They have used this valuable time – time that we all have said at some point we wished we had so we could slow down to plan, strategize and discuss the future – to actually assess opportunities to reposition their product against you.
 They aren’t just planning to be first out of the gate, they are getting a huge head start.

-I wrote down three quotes from conversations with your competitor that I’d like to share to provide a glimpse into how they are thinking.
+I wrote down three quotes from conversations with your competitors that I’d like to share to provide a glimpse into how they are thinking about their marketing plan.

 “Here’s the reality check – we are not all in this together.
 We create our own path to success.”